gerred/kube-cluster-pre/README.md

 ## Options

- * *create env*: creates a local environment configuration to communicate with a kubernetes deployment.
+ * *create-env*: creates a local environment configuration to communicate with a kubernetes deployment.

  * *env [name]*: changes to given environment.
 It reconfigures the tool so all